 Catch up on this quarter's essential physical therapy research.
 Our Physical Therapy Journal Watch brings you all the most important journal discoveries with our own unique Co-Kinetic take-home messages.
 This is one of our most...
 Read More

-Check out this quarter's most newsworthy and discussed pieces of research among your peers, on the topic of massage and manual therapy.
-Register free below or sign in with an existing account, to access this beautifully designed interactive infographic including hyperlinks to each piece of research and Altmetric profile.
+Check out this quarter's most newsworthy and discussed pieces of research among your peers, on the topic of physical therapy.
+Register free below or sign in with an existing account, to access this beautifully designed interactive infographic including hyperlinks to each piece of research and Altmetric profile (no subscription required).
+It also makes for an eye-catching piece of artwork for your clinic walls :)

 There are many types of headache but the two that commonly occur with neck pain are tension-type headache and cervicogenic headache.
 This article will enable you to make a differential diagnosis and to treat your patient appropriately, as well as helping you to recognise the red flag signs for serious pathologies that require further investigation and referral to the appropriate professionals.